Key findings and learnings of Azure AD B2C custom policy configuration with federated authentication

 </InputClaims>

-3) Preconditions are handy way to set conditions
+3) Preconditions are a handy way to set conditions

-Preconditions inside ex. orchestration step allows you to control is the step executed or not.
-For example you can configure that MFA step is not executed if specific claims conditions are fulfilled.
+Preconditions inside ex.
+The orchestration step allows you to control is the step is executed or not.
+For example, you can configure that the MFA step is not executed if specific claims conditions are fulfilled.

 <OrchestrationStep Order="9" Type="ClaimsExchange">